 (Firmware size check does not yet support cortex-m4 microprocessors; skipping.)

-2. Press the Fn + b keys for half a second to restart the keyboard in bootloader.
-You can find this key represented in keymap.c by the keycode MD_BOOT on layer 1;
+2. Press Fn + b for half a second to restart the keyboard in bootloader mode (this key is MD_BOOT on layer 1 in keymap.c)

-3. Wait for the keyboard to restart and you’re done.
-The LEDs should light up and the keyboard is ready to use.
+3. Wait for the keyboard to restart.
+The LEDs should light up and you’re good to go.

 ./mdloader --first --download build/massdrop_alt_custom.hex --restart